 Recordings include four volumes of the Hyperion Schubert Edition with Graham Johnson, the Grammy nominated Beethoven 9th Symphony (Vänsä/Minnesota Orchestra), Maintop in Billy Budd (Hickox/LSO), Adès Powder Her Face on DVD, Slender in Sir John in Love (Hickox/Northern Sinfonia), Janacek Sedmdesat Tisic with the New London Chamber Choir, Orff’s Carmina Burana (Meridian), Brett Dean’s Winter Songs with the Berlin Philharmonic Wind Quintet (BIS), Hugh Wood’s Comus (BBCSO/A. Davis) and Rimenes in Arne’s Artaxerxes with the Classical Opera Company (Linn).
 Daniel has also released his debut solo CD: Britten Winter Words and Who Are These Children? with Christopher Gould (BIS).

-Engagements in 2013/2014 include Mime Das Rheingold for Oviedo Opera, Carmina Burana at the Royal Albert Hall, Messiah at Wells Cathedral, Red Whiskers Billy Budd for Glyndebourne in New York, a double bill commission The Commission and Café Kafka in an Opera North/Aldeburgh/ROH Linbury collaboration directed by Annabel Arden, Shostakovich Orango with Philharmonia Orchestra in Moscow (Salonen), Kodaly Psalmus Hungaricus with Oslo Domkor, St John Passion in Milan and Yan Tan Tethera with Britten Sinfonia.
-Subsequent engagements include Liberto/Soldier L’Incoronazione di Poppea, Gastone La Traviata, Gheraldo Gianni Schicchi and Offstage Voice La Vida Breve all for Opera North, Recitals with Oxford Lieder Festival, War Requiem at Birmingham Town Hall and Beethoven 9th Symphony on tour with Het Gelders Orkest.
+Recent engagements include Mime Das Rheingold for Oviedo Opera, Carmina Burana at the Royal Albert Hall, Messiah at Wells Cathedral, Red Whiskers Billy Budd for Glyndebourne in New York, a double bill commission The Commission and Café Kafka in an Opera North/Aldeburgh/ROH Linbury collaboration directed by Annabel Arden, Kodaly Psalmus Hungaricus with Oslo Domkor, St John Passion in Milan and Yan Tan Tethera with Britten Sinfonia.
+Engagements in 2014/2015 include Liberto/Soldier L’Incoronazione di Poppea, Gastone La Traviata, Gheraldo Gianni Schicchi and Offstage Voice La Vida Breve all for Opera North, recitals with Oxford Lieder Festival and Beethoven 9th Symphony with Het Gelders Orkest.
 Subsequent engagements include Dream of Gerontius at Ely Cathedral and Vere Billy Budd for Nederlandse Reisopera and Steva Jenufa for Opera North.

 Promoters please note: if you wish to include this biography in a concert programme etc, please contact Hazard Chase to ensure that you receive the most up to date version.